amandanitta/amandanitta.github.io/essays/Phrasing-Questions-To-Get-A-Response.md

 ## Good Phrasing of Questions

 By asking smart questions, it demonstrates the individual’s work and effort and explains their thought process and reasoning.
 It will elicit a better, more effective and efficient response from people.
 This demonstration allows for developers/ responders to understand where the confusion may be and help to articulate information that will help an individual understand how to solve the issue or identify a solution for the issue that they are having.
-This can be seen in the Stack Overflow question titled [“Use PUT vs PATCH methods in REST API real life scenarios.”](https://stackoverflow.com/questions/28459418/use-of-put-vs-patch-methods-in-rest-api-real-life-scenarios) The Question can be seen below:
+This can be seen in the Stack Overflow question titled [“Use PUT vs PATCH methods in REST API real life scenarios.”](https://stackoverflow.com/questions/28459418/use-of-put-vs-patch-methods-in-rest-api-real-life-scenarios) The question can be seen below:

 ________________________________________________________________________________________________________
 ```